Marketing Advice For Startups, Based On Reason And Validated Experience

 - Work smarter.
 Yes and no. If by ‘smarter’ you mean ‘make things unnecessarily complicated’ (to show how clever you are), or you automate or otherwise remove your attention from processes, that will hurt quality, and you should never do that.
 How about be smart, rather than trying to find ways around devoting yourself and your time.
 Tim Ferriss is wrong.
 A lot, actually.
 He’s a gifted investor, but his advice and book have made him a lot of money.

 - What Is Meant To Happen Will Happen (Don’t Have A Dream).
 Not so much.
 Again, this is not good advice.
 It’s so not true we can’t think of anybody who did anything, who didn’t first ideate what it was they were trying to do, even if they ended up with an adjacent iteration of that dream.
-Nothing great is achieved without enthusiasm.
+Nothing great is achieved without enthusiasm and a focused, specific, objective or goal.

 - Have A Plan.
-Don’t Have A Plan.
+Don’t ‘have a plan’.
 “A plan is just a list of things that doesn’t happen.”
-(From the 2000 action drama, The Way Of The Gun.)
+(The Way Of The Gun.)
 Plans get you nowhere.
 A) They’re written in the beginning when you know absolutely nothing about what you’re trying to achieve.
 B) They don’t account for eventualities – both good and bad.
 C) Inasmuch as they do take eventualities into consideration, they aren’t ‘plans.’
-You’re dealing with interactive elements, not static elements; it’s game theory and strategy, not tactics you use on a dead system, so ‘planning’ is useless.
+You’re dealing with interactive elements, not static elements; it’s game theory and strategy, not tactics you use on a dead system.
+So ‘planning’ is useless.
 You do better with principles and priorities, goals and dreams, than plans.

 A transaction happens at the intersection of needs, but it’s a selection by a buyer.
 Look at things from a buyer’s point of view, and give them a reason to choose you.